An Exact Solver for Submodular Knapsack Problems: Discussion.

 \section{Discussion.}

-We presented a new branch-and-bound algorithm (Algorithm~\ref{alg1}) for solving the \textsc{Submodular Knapsack-Constrained Maximization} problem and several acceleration techniques for this basic algorithm.
-As our experimental results show, our methods are highly effective, particularly the combination of the two acceleration techniques Lazy Evaluations and Candidate Reduction ($\LECR$).
-The state-of-the-art solvers $\Umod$ and $\Udom$ by~\citet{sakaue2018} are strictly outperformed by the combined approaches.
+We presented a new branch-and-bound algorithm (Algorithm~\ref{e_alg1}) for solving the \textsc{Submodular Knapsack-Constrained Maximization} problem and several acceleration techniques for this basic algorithm.
+As our experimental results show, our methods are highly effective, particularly $\LECREP$, the combination of the acceleration techniques Lazy Evaluations with the average decision rule, Candidate Reduction, and Early Pruning.
+This combined approach strictly outperforms the solvers $\Umod$ and $\Udom$ by~\textcite{sakaue2018} across all instances of all problem types as well as the branch-and-cut algorithm, except for the $\cov$-instance based on real-world data.

 A promising direction for future research is to reduce the running time of the proposed algorithms by parallelizing them.
 Given an instance of the \textsc{Submodular Knapsack-Constrained Maximization} problem and a fixed node in a basic search tree, the calls to $\sn$ for the children of that node, as they appear in the proposed algorithms, can be executed in parallel.
 The results from the subtrees rooted at these child nodes can then be used to select the optimal solution for the instance.